Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Conclusion

 \section{Conclusion}

-In this paper we developed a theoretical approach to construct an optical trap for a single NaRb molecule where molecular rotational-hyperfine states have so called magic conditions.
+In this paper we have developed a theoretical approach to construct an optical trap for a single NaRb molecule where molecular rotational-hyperfine states have so called magic conditions.
 Constructing a rotational magic trap is the ideal solution the long rotational coherence times needed to exploit the rotational degree of freedom as the quantum bit in quantum information processing.
 In such a laser trap, light-induced energy shifts of multiple rotational states of the ground configuration are the same, eliminating dephasing associated with spatial variations in intensity across the trap.
 This opens up the prospect of using the rotational degree of freedom of the molecule to encode a synthetic dimension in addition to having multiple molecule-containing traps in real space.

-We used several ways to reach this goal: a) changing a trapping laser frequency in the region that close to or in between the narrow transitions from ${v = 0}, {J=0}$ of the X$^1\Sigma^+$ state to the ${v' = 0 }$ and ${v' = 1}$ vibrational levels of the spin-orbit coupled A$^1\Sigma^+$-b$^3\Pi_0$ complex.
-No external electric field is present.
-The magnetic field strength is 335.6 G; b) changing field orientation relative to polarization of trapping light with magnetic field of 335.6 G is on and a static electric field is on and off.

-For case a), we predict nearly magic conditions for the lowest six rotational states of the $v=0$ level at detuning $\Delta/h = -2$ GHz and 100 GHz from the $v'$=0, $J'=1$ level of the b$^3\Pi_0$ potential.
-Case b) focuses on finding the magic conditions taking into account the nonzero nuclear spins of $^{23}$Na and $^{87}$Rb, which align along the magnetic field through the Zeeman interaction.
-Moreover, nuclear quadrupole interactions mix nuclear spin states with the rotation of the molecule.
-This causes the rotating molecules to dephase quickly in the inhomogeneous trapping laser field.
-This dephasing can be canceled to first order by selecting a specific angle between the angular momentum of the molecule $J$ and the trapping field polarization direction such that the differential polarizability vanishes.
-We have shown that applying an electric field along the magnetic field direction decouples the hyperfine states and thus reduces second-order differential light shifts.
+We reached this goal by changing the trapping laser frequency in a region that is close to or in between the narrow transitions from ${v = 0}, {J=0}$ of the X$^1\Sigma^+$ state to the ${v' = 0 }$ and ${v' = 1}$ vibrational levels of the spin-orbit coupled A$^1\Sigma^+$-b$^3\Pi_0$ complex.
+No external electric field is present while the magnetic field strength is 335.6 G. We predict nearly magic conditions for the lowest six rotational states of the $v=0$ level at detuning $\Delta/h = -2$ GHz and 100 GHz from the $v'$=0, $J'=1$ level of the b$^3\Pi_0$ potential.
+We have accounted for the nonzero nuclear spins of $^{23}$Na and $^{87}$Rb, which are aligned by the magnetic field through the Zeeman interaction.
+Finally, we have calculated Raman and Rayleigh scattering rates in the off-resonant absorption of a laser photon by the alkali-metal molecule and we realized that these rates are smallest for laser frequencies where magic conditions hold near detunings of 100 GHz.